What is oesophageal cancer?

 Tests for oesophageal cancer

-The main tests to diagnose oesophageal cancer is an endoscopy.
-This is a test that looks at the lining of your oesophagus, stomach and duodenum (the first part of the small bowel).
+The main test used to diagnose oesophageal cancer is an endoscopy.
+An endoscopy is a test to look at the lining of the oesophagus, stomach and the first part of the small bowel (the duodenum).
 Endoscopies can also be used to give treatment.

 At the hospital